Clean Air campaign

 Charity information: Friends of the Earth Trust

-40,000 people in the UK die annually before they should due to air pollution.
+There are 40,000 premature deaths in the UK annually associated with air pollution.
 Dirty air is known to cause strokes, cancer and heart attacks, as well as a range of respiratory problems.
 Pollution affects children in particular because their lungs and vital organs are not fully developed.
-Road transport is the main problem, with diesel engines being the worst by far.
-We are campaigning to reduce the harm that air pollution is having on people’s lives.
+Road transport is the main problem, with diesel engines the worst of all, and the Government’s response to this health crisis is simply inadequate.

-We aim to work together with individuals and communities to tackle air pollution where they live.
-We will combine practical steps that people can take locally to reduce their exposure to unhealthy air with pressure for policy change.
-We will help people to get involved in practical activities, such as monitoring air pollution on their street.
+We will work together with individuals and communities to tackle their local air pollution, combining practical steps that people can take locally to reduce their exposure to unhealthy air with pressure for policy change.

 Engaging with the public and raising awareness of air pollution.

-Activities» Development of a Clean Air Action Pack providing local community groups and individuals the tools needed to learn about the air where they live.
+Activities» Further promote our successful Clean Air Kits, providing community groups and individuals with the tools to learn about the air where they live.

 » Promoting alternative transport options and lobbying for national policy change, particularly in key cities outside London.

 Success will be seeing thousands of people around the UK engaged with the campaign, monitoring air quality in their neighbourhoods and contributing to the big, national picture.